urschrei/pyzotero/readme.md

 # Description #

 This is a first pass at implementing a Python wrapper for the [Zotero API][1].
-There's no use case as yet, since I'm not sure what's going to be the ultimate consumer of the returned data.
-Expect a lot of initial fragility, if not outright breakage.
 You'll require a user ID and access key, which can be set up [here][2].

 # Installation #